Egypt unveils treasures found at ancient site - RFI

 "It is a rare and new discovery because most of the artefacts we found are dated back to the New Kingdom, whereas in Saqqara, it's usually more around 500 BC," he added.

-A number of objects were displayed to the press on Sunday, while excavations of the site are ongoing.
+Objects including human skulls and bones were displayed to the media on Sunday, while excavations of the site are ongoing.

-"Seventy percent (of the new area) is still to be explored," he added.

 Egypt's tourism and antiquities ministry had announced Saturday "major discoveries" at Saqqara, where there has been a flurry of excavations in recent years.

-The ministry said the team had also discovered the "funerary temple of Queen Nearit, the wife of King Teti".
+The ministry said the team had also discovered the "funerary temple of Queen Nearit, the wife of King Teti, which had already been partially discovered in recent years".

+Three warehouses made of bricks were also found on the site and were used to store ritual offerings to the deities, it said.

 The Saqqara site is also home to the step pyramid of Djoser, one of the earliest built in ancient Egypt.